gohugoio/hugo/content/extras/highlighting.md

 closing shortcode.

 ### Example
 The example has an extra space between the “{{” and “%” characters to prevent rendering here.
+Since this example is a code block, we use Github flavored Markdown's code fences, ```, to delimit the code.
+If you are using standard Markdown, instead of the code fence delimiters, each line must be preceeded by 4 spaces to identify each line as a line of code.
+Not doing either will result in the text being rendered as HTML.
+This will prevent Pytment highlighting from working.

+    ```
     {{ % highlight html %}}
     <section id="main">
       <div>